Memory-efficient NLLB-200: Language-specific Expert Pruning of a Massively Multilingual Machine Translation Model: Background

 \subsection{NLLB-200}

 \textit{No Language Left Behind} (NLLB-200) is a set of massively multilingual NMT models that can translate to and from 202 languages \cite{costa2022no}, including many very low resources languages.
 Models of varying sizes have been released.
 The largest one is a Mixture-of-Experts model and has 54.5B parameters.
 A dense model of 3.3B models is also available, which has the same architecture as the 54.5B MoE model without the experts.
-In this work, we will attempt to prune the experts from the 54.5B model while using the 3.3B variant as a \textit{lower-bound} baseline.\footnote{If pruned models' performance is worse than the 3.3B baseline, there is no point in using the MoE model which is larger and more cumbersome to use}
+In this work, we will attempt to prune the experts from the 54.5B model while using the 3.3B variant as a \textit{lower-bound} baseline.\footnote{If the pruned models' performance is worse than the 3.3B baseline, there is no point in using the MoE model, which is larger and more cumbersome to use.}

-In the 54.5B MoE model, every 4\textsuperscript{th} FFN sublayer -- in both the encoder and decoder -- is replaced by an MoE layer, starting at the 4th layer.
-Each MoE layer consists of 128 experts with the same architecture as an FFN sublayer, and has its own gating network, following the top-k gating algorithm of \citet{lepikhin2020gshard} and selecting the top-2 experts per token without any randomization.
+In the 54.5B MoE model, every 4\textsuperscript{th} FFN sublayer -- in both the encoder and decoder -- is replaced by an MoE layer, starting at the 4\textsuperscript{th} layer (this makes 12 layers with experts).
+Each MoE layer consists of 128 experts (1536 experts in total) with the same architecture as an FFN sublayer, and has its own gating network, following the top-$k$ gating algorithm of \citet{lepikhin2020gshard} and selecting the top-$2$ experts per token without any randomization.
 The model was trained with a linear combination of label-smoothed cross-entropy \cite{szegedy2016rethinking} with an auxiliary load balancing loss \cite{shazeer2017outrageously}, which encourages tokens to be uniformly distributed across experts.

 \paragraph{Memory usage.}

 The 3.3B and 54.5B models are Transformers with an embedding dimension of 2048, an FFN dimension of 8192, 16 attention heads, 24 encoder layers, and 24 decoder layers.
 When storing their parameters in half precision, the 3.3B dense model and 54.5B MoE model take respectively 6.2GiB and 101.5GiB of memory.
 Each expert has 33.6M parameters, representing 51.6B parameters in total or 96GiB of memory.
 While the 3.3B model can easily run on a single GPU, the 54.5B model requires at the very least 4 32GB GPUs to run.
 To maximize efficiency, decoding with the MoE model has to be done with expert parallelism \cite{fedus2021switch}, with each GPU holding a full copy of the ``dense'' parameters (2.9B or 5.5GiB) and $1/N$\textsuperscript{th} of the experts per layer, where $N$ is the number of GPUs.\footnote{This brings the memory usage to 118GiB (or 29.5GiB per GPU) when decoding on 4 GPUs.} Because of the memory usage of beam search decoding and memory fragmentation, batched decoding actually requires more GPUs in practice (e.g., 6 or 8), or to offload the encoder and decoder to the CPU when they are not used.\footnote{Memory usage can be divided by almost two by encoding the full test set with the encoder and then moving the encoder to CPU and decoder to GPU.}